net-daemon/docs/docs/developer/vscode.md

 title: VS Code
 ---

-For Visual Studio Code the recommenced way is to use the devcontainer to code and debug NetDaemon.
+For Visual Studio Code the recommenced way is to use the devcontainer to edit and debug NetDaemon.

 ## VSCode devcontainer

-Fork and clone your netdaemon/netdaemon.
+Fork and clone your net-daemon/netdaemon.
 Make you have remote development extensions installed.
 Open the NetDaemon folder.
 Run the `Reopen in container` task.
 When VSCode is finished you are now ready to code.

 ### Debug